tetratelabs/istio-distro.io/content/en/community/event/tid-episode-009/index.md

 {{< eventDate >}}

 WebAssembly (Wasm) and the Envoy Proxy Wasm SDK are a way to extend the Envoy proxy functionality.
-We'll show you how to use the Proxy Wasm Go SDK and GetEnvoy to develop and test your Wasm extensions.
+We'll show you how to use the Proxy Wasm Go SDK and the func-e CLI to develop and test your Wasm extensions.

 Join us on July 22th for another Istio weekly episode where we'll talk about how to start developing Envoy Wasm extensions.